Why ERMI Testing is a Must For Your Home

 Factors Affecting ERMI Test Accuracy

-Also, the interpretation of ERMI scores can be challenging.
+Also, interpreting ERMI scores can be challenging.
 Though an ERMI score is provided, using it as a standalone measurement to gauge indoor mold levels might not be reliable.
 The reason is the lack of a universally accepted “good” or “bad” score, making it difficult to interpret the results without professional guidance.
 ERMI scores are often misinterpreted due to this lack of standardization, underscoring the need for expert analysis to truly understand what your ERMI results signify for your home’s health and mold condition.

 Other Indoor Mold Testing Methods

 ERMI testing is just one of many strategies to assess indoor mold levels, and comparing it to other methods can highlight its limitations.
 The non-viable air sample test, commonly used in indoor air quality (IAQ) inspections, offers a different approach by pulling air for a set period, often 3-5 minutes, at a consistent rate.
 This method allows for direct comparisons between samples from various environments or times because it quantifies the mold spores in an exact volume of air.
-Also, there is the HERTSMI test, a more cost-effective test for the most dangerous 6 mold species.
+Also, there is the HERTSMI test, a more cost-effective test for the most dangerous six mold species.

 Not All Mold Tests (And Not All Mold Inspectors) Are Created Equal